rakin374/BerkeleyBox/README.md

 - notebooks : contains code written in jupyter code

 - source : contains raw source code that can can be used outside of an experimental setup

+## Motivations
+- The goal of this project is to experiment with musical data to build models that can hopefully generate music

+## .gitignore
+- On your local repo place all data inside of a folder named 'data'.
+The point of this is to have data is a single location we can target in the repo code.
+The ignore prevents data from being pusehd to github.